akovanev/kovanev.github.io/_posts/2020-09-08-Integration-testing-with-data-generator.md

 }
 </code></pre>

-Probably the `Result` is not perfect.
-It has dependencies of `JsonConvert`, which I would avoid in real life, but for my example I find it good enough.
-The main idea is to add the couple of objects to store errors and warnings on that level, and keep it simple.
+In the example, the `Result` class encapsultes error and warning logic.
+It relies on the `JsonConvert` implemetation and this part should probably be improved.
+I was just trying to keep it simple.

 Here is the example of a dto class
 <pre><code class="language-cs">class Student : Result